Office of Public and Intergovernmental Affairs

 Applicants for burial headstones and markers include the decedent’s spouse or individual in a legal union with the decedent, the decedent’s child, parent or sibling, whether biological, adopted or step relation, and any lineal or collateral descendant of the decedent, personal representative, Veterans Service Organization, individual employed by state or local government responsible for serving Veterans, individuals with legal responsibility for the disposition of the unclaimed remains of the decedent or other matters related to interment or memorialization, or anyone if the decedent’s dates of service ended prior to April 6, 1917 (applies to others whose eligibility is derived).
 All installation fees at private cemeteries are the responsibility of the applicant.

-Memorial Markers: VA provides memorial headstones and markers for placement in a national cemetery, VA-funded state or tribal Veterans cemetery, or private cemetery with “IN MEMORY OF” as the first line of inscription for those whose remains are unavailable for burial.
+Memorial Markers: VA provides memorial headstones and markers for placement in a national cemetery, a Veterans cemetery owned by a state, or in the case of a Veteran, in a State, local or private cemetery with “IN MEMORY OF” as the first line of inscription for those whose remains are unavailable for burial.
 Remains that are unavailable for burial are those that have not been recovered or identified, were buried at sea, donated to science or cremated and scattered completely.
-Eligibility is the same as for burial headstones and markers.
+Only eligible Veterans are authorized to receive memorial headstones or markers for use in private cemeteries; memorial headstones and markers are not authorized for placement in Tribal cemeteries (including Veterans).
 For memorial headstone or marker requests, applicants must be a member of the decedent’s family (spouse, individual in a legal union with the decedent, child, parent, or sibling, whether biological, adopted, or step relation, and any lineal or collateral descendant of the decedent).

 Inscriptions: Headstones and markers must be inscribed with the name of the deceased, branch of service, and year of birth and death.
 They also may be inscribed with other optional information, including an emblem of belief and, space permitting, additional text including military rank; war service such as “WORLD WAR II”; complete date of birth and death; military awards; military organizations; civilian or Veteran affiliations; and personalized words of endearment.

 Presidential Memorial Certificates (PMCs): PMCs are issued to honor the memory of deceased persons VA finds eligible for burial in a national cemetery.
 This includes persons who died on active military, naval, or air service, members of Reserve components of the Armed Forces, including Army or Air National Guard, members of the Army, Navy, or Air Force Reserve Officers’ Training Corps, or persons who at death were entitled to retired pay or would have been but for age.
-Eligible recipients include the next of kin, a relative, friend, or authorized service representative acting on behalf of a relative or friend, may request a PMC by mailing, or faxing a completed and signed VA Form 40-0247, Presidential Memorial Certificate Request Form along with a copy of the Veteran’s military discharge documents or proof of military service.
-Requests sent without supporting documents will be delayed until eligibility can determined.
+Eligible recipients, including the next of kin, a relative, friend, or authorized service representative may request a PMC by mailing, or faxing a completed and signed VA Form 40-0247, Presidential Memorial Certificate Request Form, along with a copy of the Veteran’s military discharge documents or proof of military service.
+Requests sent without supporting documents will be delayed until eligibility can be determined.
 More information can be found at http://www.cem.va.gov/cem/pmc.asp .

 Burial Flags: VA will furnish a U.S. burial flag to recognize deceased Veterans who received an other than dishonorable discharge.
 This includes certain persons who served in the organized military forces of the Commonwealth of the Philippines while in service of the U.S armed forces and who died on or after April 25, 1951.
 Also eligible for a burial flag are Veterans who were entitled to retired pay for service in the Reserve or National Guard, or would have been entitled if over age 60; and members or former members of the Selected Reserve who served their initial obligation, or were discharged for a disability incurred or aggravated in the line of duty, or died while a member of the Selected Reserve.
 The next of kin may apply for the burial flag at any VA Regional Office or U.S. Post Office by completing VA Form 21-2008, Application for United States Flag for Burial Purposes.
 In most cases, a funeral director will help the family obtain the flag.
 For more information, visit, http://www.cem.va.gov/cem/burial_benefits/ burial_flags.asp .